DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
 ## About the system
-**p3s** stands for the ProtoDUNE Prompt Processing System, as it was developed as a lightweight and easy-to-deploy tool for managing prompt processing workflows in the protoDUNE experiment at CERN.
-However, p3s does not contain any special logic or dependency related to protoDUNE.
+**p3s** stands for the ProtoDUNE Prompt Processing System.

+It was initially developed as a lightweight and easy-to-deploy tool for managing prompt processing workflows in the protoDUNE experiment at CERN.
+However, p3s does not contain any special logic or dependency related specifically to protoDUNE.
 It is content-agnostic and can be utilized for many other purposes.

-It design is inspired by the pilot-based frameworks such as PanDA and Dirac, but p3s is a clean sheet development and prioritizes simplicity and component reuse over most other factors.
+The design of p3s was inspired by pilot-based frameworks such as PanDA and Dirac, but p3s is a clean sheet development and prioritizes simplicity and component reuse over most other factors.